OWASP/www-project-secure-headers/tab_headers.md

 * https://scotthelme.co.uk/im-giving-up-on-hpkp/
 * https://groups.google.com/a/chromium.org/forum/m/#!msg/blink-dev/he9tr7p3rZ8/eNMwKPmUBAAJ

-## Expect-CT
+## Expect-CT (almost deprecated)

-> **Note:** This header will likely become obsolete in June 2021.
+> **⚠️ Warning:** This header will likely become obsolete in June 2021.
 Since May 2018 new certificates are expected to support SCTs by default.
 Certificates before March 2018 were allowed to have a lifetime of 39 months, those will all be expired in June 2021.

 The `Expect-CT` header is used by a server to indicate that browsers should evaluate connections to the host for Certificate Transparency compliance.
 In Chrome 61 (Aug 2017) Chrome enabled its enforcement via SCT by default ([source](https://www.chromestatus.com/feature/5677171733430272)).
 You can still use this header to specify an `report-uri`.